 Focal Species

-The lark sparrow (Chondestes grammacus), (Special Concern), is a large, long-tailed sparrow that shows a preference for edge habitats and ecotones between open and forested areas.
+The lark sparrow (Special Concern) shows a preference for edge habitats and ecotones between open and forested areas.
 Its primary range encompasses most of the western United States, where its preferred habitats include shrub-steppe, pinon-juniper edges, roadsides, and fields.
 In Minnesota, it is an uncommon, edge-dependent species with a relatively narrow habitat niche, most frequently associated with oak savannas, dry grasslands, or pastures scattered with small trees or shrubs (XX Pfannmuller et al. 2017).
 Lark sparrows often inhabit disturbed sites with exposed soils, grazing, or recent fire and prefer areas with canopy cover of less than 24% (XX Martin, J. W. and J. R. Parrish 2000).
 Dechant et al. (XX[1999], 2002) reported that lark sparrow abundance was negatively correlated with ground litter and cover density.
 It is a ground-foraging omnivore that builds its nests in a small depression at the base of a forb or woody plant, or occasionally in small trees or shrubs (XX Pfannmuller et al. 2017).
 Multiple sources have attributed observed long-term population decline to a loss of their preferred open, shrubby and/or agricultural nesting habitat due to natural succession, urban expansion, or conversion to more intensive agricultural practices (Hunter et al. 2001, XX more?), although no studies have presented definitive conclusions and population decline has not been ubiquitous across the species’ entire range (XXMN Breeding Bird Atlas).
 Based on this information, we hypothesized that lark sparrow abundance would be negatively related to litter depth and canopy cover and positively related to sites with shrubby habitat and management-related disturbances.

 The eastern towhee (Pipilo erythrophthalmus) is a relatively common habitat generalist in many areas of North America, but in Minnesota is mainly associated with edge habitat between forested and non-forested areas (XX Greenlaw, 2015).
 Hagen (XX YYYY)) hypothesized that eastern towhee populations are dependent on shrubby, early-successional habitat and that they decline as habitat succeeds into mature forest.
-We expect that as succession occurs, canopy cover would increase.
 Thus, we hypothesized that eastern towhee abundance would be inversely related with canopy cover, but also positively related to management activities that retain open savanna conditions (e.g., burning, grazing, or forest management).

-The plains hog-nosed snake (Heterodon nasicus), (Special Concern), is a medium-sized, stout-bodied snake that prefers open, sandy, sparsely-vegetated habitat such as prairie and oak savanna (cite XX).
+The plains hog-nosed snake (Heterodon nasicus), (Special Concern) prefers open, sandy, sparsely-vegetated habitat such as prairie and oak savanna (cite XX).
 This species overwinters beneath the frost line in mammal tunnels or self-dug burrows.
 This species is extremely cryptic and can be difficult to locate because of its habit of lying near the entrance to a burrow and quickly retreating when disturbed.
 Habitat fragmentation and loss are threats to this species, which has a relatively small home range and may have trouble dispersing (cite XX Ernst and Barbour in MN Rare species guide) (cite XX MN Rare species guide).
 According to the MN DNR rare species guide, grassland management practices that limit the encroachment of brush can enhance habitat for this species, and increasing habitat connectivity may enhance the viability of known populations. (cite XX Rare Species Guide)